psusecurity/psusecurity.github.io/README.md

 	- [Install VirtualBox on Mac](https://www.youtube.com/watch?v=lEvM-No4eQo)
 	- [How to install VirtualBox on Ubuntu 14.04 LTS](https://www.youtube.com/watch?v=si0nSaCnNoY).

-Second, you need to download the [S2ISTNSA.zip](https://psu.box.com/s/9yswnnyaf0qsj0x68n6hj2awgx47rwop) or [S2ISTNSA.tar.xz](https://psu.box.com/s/6rktjnf4no317wwl4eqdhwy7vrww7zjx), extract it and double click file S2ISTNSA.vbox.
+Third, you need to download the [S2ISTNSA.zip](https://psu.box.com/s/9yswnnyaf0qsj0x68n6hj2awgx47rwop) or [S2ISTNSA.tar.xz](https://psu.box.com/s/6rktjnf4no317wwl4eqdhwy7vrww7zjx), extract it and double click file S2ISTNSA.vbox.
 The username and password are **s2ist** and **s2ist**, respectively.
 All the files related to the 7 problems are in folder **/home/s2ist/Challenges/**.
 Please carefully read the README file in this folder before taking the next step.

 **NOTE:**